 - Debt Management Plans (DMP)

 Each adverse event has a different impact on your credit score and credit report.
 The seriousness of the situation will depend on the nature of the issue, the sums involved, at what time they were registered and how much equity is in the property.
 Adverse credit history matters to lenders because borrowers who have had historical credit problems are statistically more likely to have them in the future.
-If you are attempting to remortgage with poor credit, lenders may be unwilling to give you a competitive deal and may only accept you on a subprime rate.
+If you are attempting to remortgage with bad credit, lenders may be unwilling to give you a competitive deal and may only accept you on a subprime rate.

 However, depending on the circumstances of your individual situation there may be more options available than you have been led to believe.
 The Mortgage Hut has links to specialist bad credit remortgage lenders who offer bespoke deals for customers with adverse credit circumstances.
 We will work with you to exhaustively search the market and find the best deal for your particular situation.